splynx/powerlynx-doc/networking/mikrotik.md

 ::: warning
 Please copy and use these keys to configure the Wireguard connection immediately.
 The private key is shown only once.
-We recommend to store all these values somewhere.
+We recommend to store all these values somewhere in a safe place.
 :::

 Click the 'Add' button to create a new hotspot in Powerlynx.
 Now, let's link this router with Powerlynx.